TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 To create a group, make sure that no tool is currently active and select some objects and choose #menu(Menu/Edit/Group).
 The editor will ask you for a name.
 Group names need not be unique, so you can have several groups with the same name.
 To select a group, you can click on any of the objects contained in it.
 This will not select the individual object, but the entire group, which is why you can only editor all objects within a group as one.
 If you want to edit individual objects in a group, you have to open the group by double clicking on it with the left mouse button.
 This will lock every other object in the map (locked objects are not editable and rendered in blue).
 Once the group is opened, you can edit the individual objects in it, or you can create new objects within the group in the usual ways.
 Once you are done editing the group, you can close it again by left double clicking anywhere outside of the group.
 Finally, you can remove a group by selecting it and choosing #menu(Menu/Edit/Ungroup).
 Note that removing a group does not remove the objects in the group from the map, the objects are merely ungrouped.

 To add objects to an existing group, select the objects you wish to add to the group, then right click on an object already existing to that group and select "Add Objects to GROUPNAME", where GROUPNAME is the name of the group.
-Likewise, you can remove objects from a group by opening that group, selecting the objects you wish to remove from the group, and selecting "Remove Objects from GROUPNAME" from the right click context menu.
+Likewise, you can remove objects from a group by opening that group, selecting the objects you wish to remove from the group, and selecting "Remove Objects from GROUPNAME" from the [map view context menu](#map_view_context_menu).
 The removed objects are added to the current layer.
 If you remove all objects from a group, the group is deleted automatically.

 ## Layers {#layers}